 Visit the Pumpkin Patch

-We always start the season off by visiting a pumpkin patch.
+We always start the Halloween season off by visiting a local pumpkin patch.
 From hayrides to corn mazes, a pumpkin patch is a great way to start the season off right.
 The kids always have a blast picking out pumpkins to carve and some to decorate the house with.
+Plus, it’s a great opportunity for some family photos!

 Check out all my parenting ideas on the City Girl Gone Mom Pinterest board!